Get

 Consulting a veterinarian is recommended for the best course of action.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 How Are Foxtails Treated?

 No amount of treatment will do any good if the foxtail is not removed.
-Sometimes, the removal of a foxtail is relatively straightforward for your vet to perform with some tweezers, but because they tend to become lodged and migrate through body tissues, a referral to a specialist may be necessary to remove the seed.
+Sometimes, the removal of a foxtail is relatively straightforward for a vet to perform with some tweezers, but because they tend to become lodged and migrate through body tissues, a referral to a specialist may be necessary to remove the seed.
 If a foxtail becomes lodged in tissues or migrates, then your dog may be susceptible to an infection.

 Dry Fox tail grass seed between fingers of a white dog